Mahmoudbassuoni/EGYREF-Metabolic/README.md

-# EGYREF_Diabetes_Obesity
+# EGYREF-Diabetes
-A workflow descriptive steps for the comparison of AFs and Genotypes among the Egyptian population genome database and the 1000 genome different subpopulations.
+A workflow descriptive pipline for the comparison of AFs and Genotypes among the Egyptian population genome database and the 1000 genome different subpopulations for the genes responsible for the 4 metabolic diseases [Diabetes,Obesity,Hypertension,hyperlipidemia].Total of 16 genes were found to be sharing variants of the 4 diseases [ALDH2, APOE, CDKAL1, FTO, HECTD4, LPL, MIR6761, OAS1, PDILT, POC5, PPARG, RNU6-680P, RPL7AP60, SLC39A8, TOMM40, UMOD].The aim for this project is to step on the genetic distance among the 1000 genome populations and the Egyptian one in those speicif diseases.
+Data for this project was obtained from [Wohlers, I., Künstner, A., Munz, M. et al. An integrated personal and population-based Egyptian genome reference.
+Nat Commun 11, 4719 (2020). https://doi.org/10.1038/s41467-020-17964-1].

 # Genes Data Pre-processing
 **1- 1000 genome 16 genes files concatenation, Deduplication, and normalization to Biallelic**